holyhamster/WikiSentiment/README.md

 ## Frontend:

-- <a href=https://github.com/holyhamster/WikichArt/tree/master/frontapp/src>Angular Webapp</a> hosted on Azure Static Webapps
+- <a href=https://github.com/holyhamster/WikichArt/tree/master/frontapp/src>Angular web app</a> built with bootstrap and hosted on Azure Static Webapps.
-- <a href=https://github.com/holyhamster/WikichArt/tree/master/frontapp/api>API</a> that's hosted as another Azure Function and is called by the webapp to request data from Azure Storage
+- The app requests data from <a href=https://github.com/holyhamster/WikichArt/tree/master/frontapp/api>API</a>, another Azure Function with connection to Storage Account